Paid User Acquisition: Are Non-transparent Channels Harming Your Growth?

 When doing paid user acquisition campaigns, we want to use a 3rd party independent platform to track our marketing activities.
 This means that we cannot rely on the advertising platform of choice for a fair attribution or a tool like Firebase, which cannot track Facebook, for example.
 These attribution platforms are also known as Mobile Measurement Partners (MMP).

-Setting up the right digital infrastructure, with a proper attribution system supported by an analytical tool, is a must-have in the mobile marketing land to ensure we read and understand data in the best way.
+Setting up the right digital infrastructure, including a proper attribution system and analytical tools, is essential in mobile marketing to ensure we can effectively read and understand data.

 Paid User Acquisition: What Are the Options Out There?